TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 The current Vlaakith is the 157th in line and is called Vlaakith the Undying or the Lich Queen.
 According to the Githyanki she has ascended mortality and claimed undeath, and has reigned for a thousand years.
 And there is no greater honor for a Githyanki then to ascend and become part of the personal guard of a Vlaakith.

-When we meet Lae'zel we have already been infected by a Mindflayer parasite and would turn into full fledged Mindflayers in a matter of days through a process called
+When we meet Lae'zel we have already been infected by a mind flayer parasite and would turn into full fledged mind flayers in a matter of days through a process called
 ceromorphosis:

 > It starts with a fever and memory loss.
 Then you start to hallucinate.
 Your hair falls out and you bleed from every orifice.
 Your bones will change form.
 Your jaw will